bclement/MMI/README.txt

 TODO:
-1) MainGui should size to the biggest image
+1) DONE: MainGui should size to the biggest image
 2) CrudFrame should populate the images and audio files in a session
 3) The menus should have shortcuts where needed
+4) Clean all TODOs from code
-4) JNLP the whole thing and make it so we can load session.zip files from HTTP
+5) JNLP the whole thing and make it so we can load session.zip files from HTTP